Libr-AI/fairlib/docs/hyperparameter_tuning.md

   |**Processing Data**      |   Down-sampling; Re-sampling     | FairBatch          |
   |**Manipulating Loss**    |   Instance Reweighting           | Group Difference   |

-1. Static-data-processing: this types of methods creates a balanced datasets from the original training set, such that proportions of different subsets are the same.
+1. Static-data-processing: this type of method creates a balanced dataset from the original training set, such that proportions of different subsets are the same.
 2. Static-loss-manipulating: weights of different subsets of instances are derived from the empirical distribution in the training set.
 3. Dynamic-data-processing: the subset proportions within each mini-batch are dynamically adjusted during training.
 4. Dynamic-loss-manipulating: the weights of different subsets of instances are dynamically adjusted during training.